Hendrix-CS/csci151/labs/maze-bfs.md

 ## What to Hand In

 Submit your ListQueue.java and
-ArrayQueue.java implementations, along with a document for your evaluation in Step 3.
+ArrayQueue.java implementations via Teams, along with a document for your evaluation in Step 3.

 ## Grading